How Does Office Fitness Figure Into Your Income Tax Strategy This Year?

 Since desks and treadmill bases can sometimes take a few weeks to ship (especially in the peak season of December, when popular fitness-related products are often back-ordered), it’s important not to wait until too late in the year to buy if you want to benefit from the accelerated depreciation in the current year.

 Note: For Section 179 treatment the equipment must be depreciable under the Modified Accelerated Cost Recovery System (MACRS) and have a depreciation recovery period of 20 years or less.
+So, buildings aren’t included but office furniture definitely is.

 Leasing vs. Buying